Last Updated on by

 Regarding exercise, the hippo dog only requires mild workouts every other day.
 It gets tired relatively faster than other breeds, and would even lay down flat when it’s worn out.

 Proper Care and Grooming for A Mini Hippo Dog

-A fixed diet routine matching size, age, and energy level would suffice for a mini hippo breed.
+A fixed diet routine matching age, energy level, and medium-sized appetite would suffice for a mini hippo breed.
 In the process, never settle for lower quality dog food to save costs, else, it might cost you more in the long run.

 Generally, two equal meal portions would go a long way in keeping this cute pooch healthy and active daily.
 Lastly, non-grain meals and cutting up meal portions into smaller chunks helps to prevent choking.

 Its grooming, just like its diet, is pretty straightforward.

 Brush longer coats like the horse coat and brush coat regularly, and be sure to give regular baths – just like you would with a Cocker Spaniel.